-This option provides nurses who already have a Master's degree in nursing and desire DNP education in innovations in practice and leadership.
-Students will be allowed to tailor their program with electives that advance their knowledge of practice, innovations, and/or leadership.
+This option provides nurses who already have a master's degree preparation the opportunity to acquire DNP education preparation to further and enhance their knowledge and skills in the principles necessary for leading advances in the nursing profession.
+Students will be prepared to lead innovations, advance practice, and improve healthcare outcomes.
+Clinical practicums will allow students to apply knowledge and skills needed for leadership excellence in nursing practice, healthcare, and innovation under the guidance of a qualified preceptor.
 The Doctor of Nursing Practice Project is completed with guidance of a clinical mentor by all DNP students and involves demonstration of knowledge and skills to enhance the quality and safety of health care in a variety of settings and for a variety of populations.